livseibert5/CellSociety/doc/DESIGN.md

 to create different types of grids.
 XMLReader, XMLParser, and StyleXMLParser are also important because they read in the config files and setup the initial state of game play, passing the needed parameters to each simulation type.

+Another core class is Graphics because it is in charge of all the visuals.
+In the Graphics class all the buttons are created and the color of the cell's state are set depending on what simulation is running.
+It is also where all the resource bundles are initialized and declared.
+In the graphics class the shape of the cell is set and how the grid of the simulation is going to look is defined.
+This takes us to another core class, the GameLoop.
+The GameLoop is what runs the program, where the landing screen is set, where the button events are created, and where the gridView is updated.

 ## Assumptions that Affect the Design